PeterStaev/nativescript-azure-mobile-apps/README.md

 Orders the resultset by thegive field and direction.
 This should be applied after specifying your filters!

 * **skip(number): this**
 Skips the given number of records from the current resultset.
-This should be applied after all fitlers and sorting.
+This should be applied after all filters and sorting.

 * **top(number): this**
 Takes only the given amount of records from the resultset.
-This should be applied after all fitlers and sorting.
+This should be applied after all filters and sorting.

 * **read(): Promise<Array>**
 Reads and returns the records of the currently filtered, ordered and windowed resultset.